Confidential screening consultation — Book now or call 087 001 0733

 This page sets out, in plain language, who qualifies, when, and on what basis.
 It is general information, not legal advice on your specific matter.

-The seven pathways under section 124
+The seven pathways to rehabilitation

 There is no single waiting period.
 Which rule applies depends on what has happened in your estate.

-Pathway 1 — Automatic rehabilitation after 10 years (section 127A)
+1. Automatic rehabilitation after 10 years (section 127A)

-Pathway 3 — Composition of at least 50 cents in the rand (section 124(3))
+3. Composition with creditors of ≥50 cents in the rand (section 124(1))

-Pathway 6 — Subsequent sequestration (section 124(2)(c))
+6. Subsequent sequestration (section 124(2)(b))

-Pathway 7 — After an insolvency-related conviction (section 124(2)(d))
+7. After insolvency-related conviction (section 124(2)(c))

 Notice and procedural conditions

-• The lodging of any required security.
+• The lodging of any required security with the Registrar.

 What rehabilitation actually does

-• Your legal capacity is restored — you may again contract, hold office, and trade in your own name, subject to any other statutory disqualifications.
+• Your legal capacity is restored — you may again contract, hold office, and trade in your own name, subject to other statutory disqualifications.

 Quick self-check